plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 :large_blue_diamond: Be sure to change all your output files to have the prefix **divtime** rather than **relaxed** so that you don't overwrite the previous results.

-Because this run takes more than half an hour, I have already run it for you.
+Because this run took about 90 minutes for me, you will not actually start this analysis but, instead, you can simply download the output that we obtained.
+(This is why it was important for us all to simulated the data using the same seed; if you had chosen a different seed, then the output you download would be from an analysis performed on a different data set).

-:large_blue_diamond:The output files can be copied to your directory using this command:
+:large_blue_diamond: The output files can be copied to your directory using this command:

     cp -r /scratch/pol02003/pol02003/divtime-output .